YVishere/ReRight/README.md

                 -- HTTP API would have a higher CPU usage while TCP sockets would have a higher memory usage
         - However, it is easier to debug, add features and test with HTTP API
 </pre>

+Note to self: Conda just made everything more complicated.
+If I ever install conda on my device in future, it will be a
+the reason why the server sockets wouldn't work.